 (2) Travel of principal researcher and research assistant to and from the regulators offices

-(3) Does not include cost of translation/time cost of principal investigatorBeale, E. M. L. and R. J. A. 1975.
+(3) Does not include cost of translation/time cost of principal investigator

+8. REFERENCES

+Beale, E. M. L. and R. J. A. 1975.
 Little, Missing Values in Multivariate Analysis, Journal of the Royal Statistical Society, Ser.
 B, 37, 129-145.

 Blackman, A. and G.J.
 Bannister.
 1998.
 “Community Pressure and Clean Technology in the Informal Sector: An Econometric Analysis of the Adoption of Propane by Traditional Mexican Brickmakers”.
 Journal of Environmental Economics and Management, (35) 1-21.